BrockThigpen/PWA-Budget-Tracker/README.md

 - [License](#license)

 ### <a name="User-Story"></a>User Story
-AS AN avid traveller
+As an avid traveller<br/>
-I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling
+I want to be able to track my withdrawals and deposits with or without a data/internet connection<br/>
+So that my account balance is accurate when I am traveling

 ### <a name="Use"></a>Overview
 The Budget Tracker is progessive web application that allows you to add and subtract expenses.
 Through the use of service-worker the user will able to make changes offline and the application will update once it is brought back online.